-Consultation takes about 2 hours.
+Consultation at the clinic takes about 2 hours.
 This is when we make sure that your treatment is legal, suitable and safe.
 You will go through the same process whether your treatment is booked for the same day, or is booked for a later date.

 Everything you tell us is kept private.
 Doctors, nurses and health workers cannot share information about you without your agreement unless they think that you or another person is in serious danger.
 In these exceptional cases they would try to discuss it with you first.

 You will see various people during your appointment and can re-join your support person in between each stage.
 All of these steps are needed before we can start your treatment, but might not happen in the same order:

 Some women will have a telephone consultation appointment lasting around 40 minutes.
 During this you need to be on your own, somewhere safe where you can speak openly.

 At the beginning of the call we confirm your personal information and ask some security questions.
 We then talk about your pregnancy options and if you decide to end the pregnancy we undertake your medical assessment, discuss your treatment options, book your treatment and formally consent you for treatment.
 We also talk about your future contraception needs and STI testing.

 Although your treatment booking is based on the information given during your telephone consultation, an ultrasound scan is necessary (on the day of treatment) to confirm that your preferred treatment can go ahead.